-- Radiation therapy to the pelvis (the part of the body between the hips) can cause changes to your sex life and ability to have children after treatment.
+- Radiation therapy to the pelvis (the part of the body between hips) can cause changes to your sex life and ability to have children after treatment.
 Your doctor will have discussed this with you.
-If you have any questions, let us know. - During treatment: - You can have sex if you want, unless you doctor has told you not to.
-It is safe for your partner, as radiation therapy does not make you radioactive. - If you are also on chemotherapy, use a condom to prevent your partner from coming into contact with small amounts of chemotherapy in your body's fluids. - Use birth control to prevent pregnancy.
+If you have any questions, let us know. - During treatment: - You can have sex if you want, unless your doctor has told you not to.
+It is safe for your partner, as radiation therapy does not make you radioactive. - Use birth control to avoid pregnancy.
 Ask your doctor or nurse if you have questions about reliable birth control options. - Side effects or feeling stressed may make you less interested or worried about sex.
 You do not have to have sex if you don't want to.
 If you have a partner, talk to them about how you feel.